What are they?

 Are they here yet?

 Asian clams were first collected in the United States in 1938 along the Columbia River in Washington and are currently found in 38 states and the District of Columbia.
-They were discovered in both Lake Whatcom and Lake Padden in 2011, but have not been found in any other lakes in Whatcom County to date.
+They were discovered in both Lake Whatcom and Lake Padden in 2011, and were found in Lake Samish in 2019.

 Why should you care?